xavier-orcutt/chinle-primarycare-scheduler/README.md

 ### Rules

-The scheduler enforces the core rules throught this process:
+The scheduler enforces core rules through a three-layer structure:

 1. **Plain-English Documentation** - Core scheduling policies established by Chinle administration are documented in `docs/clinic_rules.pdf` and `docs/call_rules.pdf`.
 2. **Configuration Files** - These policies are codified in human-readable YAML files (`config/` folder) containing both clinic-level rules (staffing minimums, holiday dates) and provider-specific rules (workload limits, RDO preferences).
 This structure makes it easy to adjust existing constraints without programming knowledge, add new providers or modify existing provider parameters, and maintain separate rule sets for each department.